Destinations Greece The Cyclades Mykonos

 Reserve direct ↗

-K-Studio's 2021 design statement — 27 suites and 2 villas on the Aleomandra hillside above Ornos Bay, facing west across the open Aegean to Delos.
+K-Studio's 2021 design statement — 25 suites and 2 villas on the Aleomandra hillside above Ornos Bay, facing west across the open Aegean to Delos.
 Every suite has a private pool; the architecture uses local stone and white plaster in a deliberately Mykonian-vernacular update.
-The Pere restaurant is the in-house dinner; the bar is one of the best-curated cocktail menus on the island.
-The Mykonian luxury reference point for the next decade.
+Pere Ubu is the in-house dinner; the bar runs one of the more serious cocktail lists on the island.
+One of the Mykonian luxury reference points of the decade.

 What it's known for